jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 :::info

 You may have noticed that that "mostly" above when we were talking about immutable variables.
-Immutability prevents us from directly modifying members of a struct, however in [chapter 15][chap15] we're going to find out how you can modify parts of immutable objects through a concept call _interior mutability_, and that we can share mutable objects across multiple places in the code with smart pointers like `Rc<T>` and `Arc<T>`.
-A Rust mutex is an example of an object that is immutable, but you're allowed to change the value in it if you own the lock.
+Immutability prevents us from directly modifying members of a struct, however in [chapter 15][chap15] we're going to find out that sometimes you can modify individual parts of an immutable struct through a concept call _interior mutability_.
+A mutex is an example of an object that is immutable, but you're allowed to change the value in it if you own the lock.

 :::